Almond Flour Crepes (Low-Carb, Gluten-Free)

 Secondly, crepes can be eaten with savory or sweet fillings, while pancakes are mostly eaten sweet.

-Finally, crepes are originally from France, while pancakes have been eaten first by Roman and Greek.
+Finally, crepes are originally from France, while pancakes were eaten first by Roman and Greek.

 So if you like thick crepes, use my almond flour pancake recipe.
 But otherwise, keep reading for a tasty, thin almond flour crepe.